Shop for Dressers Online

 Finding the right size for your room is key to maintaining an open, inviting space.
 If you have ample closet space, a smaller piece may be all you need.
 On the other hand, a larger oversized double dresser with deep drawers makes up for a lack of available storage.
 Choose from 6, 7, and 9-drawers to fit any size bedroom.
 When deciding where your dresser fits best in your room, take into consideration the space you'll need to open the doors and drawers, and ensure you'll have ample access to cubbies.

 Typically waist high and broad, standards have six to nine drawers.
 Conversely, low chests have three or more drawers stacked vertically or horizontally.
 You can also choose a tall, narrow armoire, which features hanging space, shelving, and drawers.
 Next, consider the style of the room.
 If you prefer a traditional look, consider a shaker or wide dresser with intricate designs, architectural flourishes, silver handles and detailed carvings to match.
 Contemporary styles are characterized as having clean geometric lines without much detail.
 They fit with changing trends because they do not have many embellishments, like mirrored dressers.

 Colors and Finishes

 Wood dressers can be stained or painted.
-You can go with light stains, like honey or pine, or dark finishes, like espresso or walnut, depending on the existing furniture in the room.
-Painted dressers can offer a fun pop of color or add a simple elegance.
-Also, be sure to pay attention to the hardware of the dresser, as it can often be removed and changed.
-This is a nice, subtle way to update your room.
+You can go with weathered or light stains, like honey or pine, or dark brown finishes, like espresso, chestnut, or walnut, depending on the existing furniture in the room.
+Painted ones can offer a fun pop of solid or combo of multiple colors, or add a simple elegance to farmhouse decor.
+Choose from popular colors including: